-Muna is a Western Malayo-Polynesian language spoken by about 300,000 people on Muna and Buton Islands southeast of Sulawesi in Indonesian.
+Muna is a member of the Celebic branch of the Malayo-Polynesian language family.
+It is spoken by about 300,000 people on Muna and Buton Islands southeast of Sulawesi in Indonesian.
 It is also spoken on Tobea Besar and a number of other islands in the area.

 There are a number of dialects of Muna: Standard Muna, Tiworo, Siompua and Gumas dialects.
 Standard Muna is spoken by the majority of Muna people.

 Muna was purely an oral language until the late 20th century.
 Traditional oral literature includes stories, poetry and drama, some of which has been written down and published.